 Financial Affidavit

 A Financial Affidavit provides a detailed account of an individual’s financial status.
-It’s essential in divorce or child support cases to determine equitable distribution or support obligations.
+Determining equitable distribution or support obligations is essential in divorce or child support cases.
 This affidavit outlines income, expenses, assets, and liabilities with supporting documents like pay stubs, bank statements, and tax returns.
 Accurate disclosures are critical as this information influences legal decisions.

 Purpose Of An Affidavit